joshenoy/sathyabh.at/content/blog/2017-05-21-songs-of-the-fortnight-may-22.md

   - top 5

 ---
-Long time, no music.. slightly occupied with house shifting and new job &#8211; but more on that later.
+Long time, no music.. slightly occupied with house shifting and new job - but more on that later.
 For now, enjoy the songs

 <!--more-->

-&#8220;Humbug Mountain Song&#8221; by Fruit Bats -&#8216;shrooms. nuff said.
+"Humbug Mountain Song" by Fruit Bats -'shrooms. nuff said.

-&#8220;Galactic Appeal&#8221; by Pretty Sister & Dragonette feat.
-Tobtok &#8211; Very old school, peppy dance song
+"Galactic Appeal" by Pretty Sister & Dragonette feat.
+Tobtok - Very old school, peppy dance song

-&#8220;Walking In My Sleep&#8221; by Kris Orlowski
+"Walking In My Sleep" by Kris Orlowski

-&#8220;Shine&#8221; by Mondo Cozmo &#8211; Church choir-esque but catchy song nevertheless
+"Shine" by Mondo Cozmo - Church choir-esque but catchy song nevertheless

-&#8220;Echo&#8221; by Incubus &#8211; yes, yes I know this isn&#8217;t a new song but by golly, one of the most sublime songs I&#8217;ve ever heard.
+"Echo" by Incubus - yes, yes I know this isn't a new song but by golly, one of the most sublime songs I've ever heard.
 Instantly transports me to another world altogether